mnemocron/gpibusb-firmware-stm32/README.md

 GPIBUSB Adapter Firmware
 ========================

+This repository is a fork of www.github.com/Galvant/gpibusb-pcb.
+It utilizes an STM32 microcontroller instead of a PIC.
+The STM32 firmware is based on the STM32CubeMX package and HAL ecosystem.

-This repository contains the source and hex files for the GPIBUSB firmware.
+> This repository contains the source and hex files for the GPIBUSB firmware.

-The associated PCB project can be found on GitHub at www.github.com/Galvant/gpibusb-pcb
+> The associated PCB project can be found on GitHub at www.github.com/Galvant/gpibusb-pcb

-Pre-assembled boards can be found at www.galvant.ca
+> Pre-assembled boards can be found at www.galvant.ca

-Requires the CCS compiler.

 About
 -----